-- 1) know the biblical basis, historical trends, and current situation in world missions; - 2) learn another language and culture; - 3) demonstrate practical skills of cross-cultural communication and sensitivity to other cultures; - 4) communicate the gospel effectively in other cultures; - 5) pass the Federal Aviation Administration Knowledge and Practical Tests for the Commercial Pilot Certificate with an Instrument Rating; - 6) exhibit godly character and Christian leadership.
+- 1) know the biblical basis, historical trends, and current situation in world missions; - 2) learn how to learn another language and culture; - 3) demonstrate practical skills of cross-cultural communication and sensitivity to other cultures; - 4) communicate the gospel effectively in other cultures; - 5) pass the Federal Aviation Administration Knowledge and Practical Tests for the Commercial Pilot Certificate with an Instrument Rating; - 6) exhibit godly character and Christian leadership.

 Biblical Exposition Major 49 sem. hrs.
-Students are required to take TH 253 for one of their the ology electives.
+Students are required to take TH 253 for one of their theolo gy electives.